teknofire/yak/README.md

 # Yak shaving made easy

-Tired of having shave the same yak over and over again, want to automate the process or simplify it a bit,
+Tired of having shave the same yak over and over again?
+Want to automate the process or simplify it a bit?

 Try the latest yak shaver from teknofire industries!